pro4tlzz/Riivolution-Wiimmfi/README.md

 ## Acknowledgments

 * Shoutout to Mrbean35000vr, I used the riivolution files from CTGPR v1.03 as a base
-* Thanks to Disord user Perhaps for helping me
+* Thanks to Discord user Perhaps for helping me